spacetelescope/wss_tools/docs/wss_tools/quip/usage_segid.rst

 .. note::

+    Unlike :ref:`Mosaic of Thumbnails <quip-example-thumbnail-1>` ,
-    Unlike :ref:`quip-example-thumbnail-1`, the mosaics generated here do not have WCS, but this should not be an issue for this operation type.
+    the mosaics generated here do not have WCS, but this should not be an issue for this operation type.

 Due to all the pre-processing above, Ginga might take a few seconds to start up.
 But when it does, you will see the mosaics displayed.
 To inspect the